Waste and recycling

 In 2014-2017, SUSPROC will carry out the review process of the BREF on the Management of tailings and Waste-rock in mining activities (MTWR BREF).

-The Directive on the management of waste from extractive industries (Mining Waste Directive, 2006/21/EC) requires that mining and quarry operators take all measures necessary to prevent or reduce any adverse environmental or human health effects related to the management of extractive waste.
+The Directive on the management of waste from extractive industries (the so-called "Mining Waste Directive, 2006/21/EC) requires that mining and quarry operators take all measures necessary to prevent or reduce any adverse environmental or human health effects related to the management of extractive waste.
 The first MTWR BREF was published in 2009, with most of the work performed in the time period 2001-2004.
 Since then, new technological developments have seen the light and new challenges have arisen in an enlarged EU.
 Therefore, the European Commission has now launched the process of reviewing and adapting the MTWR BREF.

 A Technical Working Group (TWG) comprising technical experts of the mining and extractive sector representing Member States, industries and environmental NGOs has been reactivated.
 Members of the IED Forum and Technical Adaption Committee (TAC) of the Mining Waste Directive have nominated their TWG experts as of 16 December 2013.